timelapseplus/VIEW-documentation/source/includes/_cameras.md

 At present, a limitation with Sony wifi is that since the wifi interface on the VIEW is used for the camera, it's not possible to use the remote app.
 It might be possible in the future firmware release to have two wifi interfaces to work around this.

-Some Sony cameras allow charging while in use via the USB port.
-If this is enabled, the VIEW's battery will drain rather quickly, so external power to the VIEW is recommended.
-The VIEW cannot supply enough power to the camera to charge the battery during operation, but it will greatly extend the battery life.
-So if you have a full battery in the camera and have a USB power source connected to the VIEW (like a cell phone charging pack), the whole setup should last at least 12 hours before the camera's battery slowly drains.

 ## Nikon